JVital2013/vitality-goes/docs/config.md

 ### General
 * `siteTitle`: Sets the title of the Vitality GOES Web App.
 If not set, the site title defaults to "Vitality GOES"
+* `siteTheme`: The theme for Vitality GOES.
+Leave unset to use the built-in theme, or set it to an installed theme.
+The included themes are "light", "purple", "red", and "uos".
+This option can be overridden per-browser by using the "Local Settings" screen.
+For more on theming, [look here](/docs/themes.md).
 * `graphiteAPI`: If you're using goestools and want to view its decoder/demodulator statistcs, this should point to your graphite host.
 It must include the `/render/` path at the end to work properly.
 If you're not using goestools/graphite, comment/remove this line.
 For information on how to set up graphite, [look here](/docs/graphite.md).
 * `satdumpAPI`: Points to the SatDump REST API to pull decoder/demodulator statistics.
 You must run SatDump with the `--http_server` flag to get statistics.
 If you're not using SatDump or don't want statistics, comment/delete this line.
 * `emwinPath`: Point to the emwin repository of your choice.
 If you're picking up both GOES West and East, you can use either's EMWIN files.
 Comment/delete this line to completely disable emwin data (text and images), or if you're not picking up data from a GOES satellite.